hanshengjiang/Reference_Effects/README.md

 # IPRE: Intertemporal Pricing under Reference Effects

 ## Overview
 This repository contains numerical implementation for the paper [Intertemporal Pricing via Nonparametric Estimation: Integrating Reference Effects and Consumer Heterogeneity](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702824).
-Along with the reproduction code, this repositiory code also contains general functions for implementing nonparametric estimation of consumer heterogeneity.
+Along with the reproduction code, this repository code also contains general functions for implementing nonparametric estimation of consumer heterogeneity.

 <!---These files have been developed and tested in Python version 3.7.4 and R version 3.6.1.-->